AlexandreFenyo/net-monitor/README.md

 ### run the server

-Refer to your servlet container documentation to find how to publish the war file.
+Refer to your servlet container documentation to find how to publish the net-monitor war file.

 ## Install from the sources